-Anishinaabe Leave

-Tribal Members who are "Regular Full-time Employees" may use "Anishinaabe Leave" as described in this policy.
+1381 Anishinaabe Leave 1382 1383 1384 1385 1386 1387 1388 Tribal Members who are "Regular Full-time Employees" may use "Anishinaabe Leave" as described in this policy.
 Anishinaabe Leave, for purposes of this policy, is defined as "Regular Hours" to participate in Midewiwin ceremonies, prepare for Ceremonial Drum and aid/participate in other Tribal ceremonies.
 Employees who are contracted to provide services for the ceremonies listed above may not use Anishinaabe Leave.
 Eligible employees may take Anishinaabe Leave after giving their superiors requisite prior notice.
 Approval may depend on workload and the needs of the program.

-Midewiwin Ceremonies- Eligible employees are provided a maximum eighty (80) hours of paid Anishinaabe Leave per year for aiding Midewiwin as "Nayaadamaaged" and for any person seeking aid from a Mide Lodge as a "Waa-mide'od".

-Anishinaabe Leave for Midewiwin ceremonies may be granted only while an active Midewiwin Ceremony is taking place.
+1389 1390 1391 Midewiwin Ceremonies - Eligible employees are provided a maximum eighty (80) hours of paid Anishinaabe Leave per year for aiding Midewiwin as "Nayaadamaaged" and for any person seeking aid from a Mide Lodge as a "Waa-mide'od".
+1392 1393 1394 Anishinaabe Leave for Midewiwin ceremonies may be granted only while an active Midewiwin Ceremony is taking place.
 Typically held in the summer months of June, July and August.

-Big Drum- If an employee is required to make special preparations for attendance at a Big Drum Ceremony that they are a member of as "Debendaagozid"; eight (8) hours of Anishinaabe Leave may be used the day that the ceremonies are held.

-Funeral Helpers- Eligible employees may use a maximum of eight (8) hours of leave to assist as "helpers" at traditional funerals or four (4) hours of leave to assist as "helpers" at other traditional ceremonies.

-Other- Other Tribal Members can participate in their own Tribal ceremonies utilizing this leave.

-Notice- Written NOTICE to the supervisor will be given at the earliest possible convenience for less than 2 days leave; 1 week in advance for 3-5 days leave, and/or 2 weeks in advance for 6+ days of Anishinaabe Leave.

-Additional hours of Anishinaabe Leave will be at the discretion of the Commissioners (Executive Branch), the Chief Executive (CEO employees) the Secretary-Treasurer or District Representative, if he/she directly supervises the legislative employee, or the Chief Justice (Judicial Branch).

-NOTE: Benefits such as annual and sick leave will not accrue during the leave and will resume upon return.

-Abuse of this leave will result in immediate termination.
+1395 1396 1397 1398 Big Drum - If an employee is required to make special preparations for attendance at a Big Drum Ceremony that they are a member of as "Debendaagozid"; eight (8) hours of Anishinaabe Leave may be used the day that the ceremonies are held.
+1399 1400 1401 Funeral Helpers - Eligible employees may use a maximum of eight (8) hours of leave to assist as "helpers" at traditional funerals or four (4) hours of leave to assist as "helpers" at other traditional ceremonies.
+1402 1403 Other- Other Tribal Members can participate in their own Tribal ceremonies utilizing this leave.
+1404 1405 1406 Notice - Written NOTICE to the supervisor will be given at the earliest possible convenience for less than 2 days leave; 1 week in advance for 3-5 days leave, and/or 2 weeks in advance for 6+ days of Anishinaabe Leave.
+1407 1408 1409 1410 1411 Additional hours of Anishinaabe Leave will be at the discretion of the Commissioners (Executive Branch), the Chief Executive (CEO employees) the Secretary-Treasurer or District Representative, if he/she directly supervises the legislative employee, or the Chief Justice (Judicial Branch).
+1412 1413 1414 NOTE: Benefits such as annual and sick leave will not accrue during the leave and will resume upon return.
+1415 1416 Abuse of this leave will result in immediate termination.

-Definitions:
+Initial Effective Date: 1/06/10

+of

+Amendment:-

+Date
-Nayaadamaaged- Someone that helps at a Midewiwin Ceremony.

-Waa-mide'od- Someone intending to go through a Mide Lodge (seeking help).

-Debendaagozid- Someone that belongs to a certain Drum.

-Notices need to be submitted along with weekly payroll spreadsheet
+1417 1418 Definitions: 1419 Nayaadamaaged- Someone that helps at a Midewiwin Ceremony.
+1420 Waa-mide'od- Someone intending to go through a Mide Lodge (seeking help).
+1421 Debendaagozid- Someone that belongs to a certain Drum.
+1422 1423 Notices need to be submitted along with weekly payroll spreadsheet 1424